On plus-one generated conic-line arrangements with simple singularities: Preliminaries

-In the theory of line arrangements we know natural techniques that allow to construct new examples of either free or plus-one generated arrangements, namely addition-deletion techniques.
-More precisely, we have the following result proved by Abe.
+In the theory of line arrangements we have some natural techniques that allow to construct new examples of either free or plus-one generated arrangements, namely addition-deletion techniques.
+More precisely, we have the following result proved by Abe. \begin{theorem} \cite[Theorem 1.11]{A0} Let $\A$ be a free arrangement of lines in $\mathbb{P}^{2}_{\mathbb{C}}$.
+Then: \begin{enumerate} \item For $L \in \A$, the subarrangement $\A \setminus \{L\}$ is either free or plus-one generated. \item Let $L$ be a line in $\mathbb{P}^{2}_{\mathbb{C}}$.
+Then the arrangement $\A \cup \{L\}$ is either free or plus-one generated. \end{enumerate} \end{theorem}